-Alternatively, if a person is experiencing difficulty tolerating these foods, they should try eating them in smaller amounts.
-However, if a person is experiencing an extended flare of symptoms, it is best to avoid raw ingredients.
+Many rice bowls also include some raw vegetables for additional texture and variety.
+If a person is experiencing difficulty tolerating these foods, they may consider eating them in smaller amounts.
+However, if a person is experiencing an extended flare of symptoms, they may need to avoid raw ingredients.

 Veggie wraps are a good sandwich alternative.
 They usually contain cooked or baked vegetables, which are a good source of soluble fiber.
 Vegetables also contain antioxidant and anti-inflammatory properties, which benefit a person’s maintenance of symptoms.